sagrawalx/sagrawalx.github.io/teaching/fa18-b3_ma126/syllabus.md

 > ... while we expect to get numbers out of the machine, we also expect to take action based on them, and, therefore we need to understand thoroughly what numbers may, or may not, mean.
 To cite the author's favorite motto, "The purpose of computing is insight, not numbers."
 > <span class="blockquote-attribution">—Richard Hamming</span>

-> There is hardly any theory which is more elementary [than linear algebra], in  spite of the fact that generations of professors and textbook writers have obscured its simplicity by preposterous calculations with matrices.
-> <span class="blockquote-attribution">—Jean Dieudonné</span>

 ## Overview

-MA220 is an introduction to *linear algebra*, the field of mathematics that seeks to understand the geometry of lines, planes, and hyperplanes, and of the transformations between them.
-It's an elegant theory in and of itself, but it also has remarkable applications that span wide expanses of human knowledge.
-In this class, we'll explore both the theory of linear algebra and its applications across many disciplines.
+MA126 is an introduction to calculus, the branch of mathematics that studies rates of change, areas, and volumes.

 ## Course Structure Philosophy